 - setting up appropriate governance, and

-- accepting significant changes to how finances are controlled.
+- accepting significant changes to how finances were controlled.

-Each individual organisation within an ACS must remain accountable for remaining within the ‘financial control total’ set for them by NHSE and NHS Improvement to ensure that that any financial deficit providers had was reduced to zero. .
+Each individual organisation within an ACS had to remain accountable for remaining within the ‘financial control total’ set for them by NHSE and NHS Improvement to ensure that that any financial deficit that providers had was reduced to zero.
 Agreeing to deliver a control total was a condition of access to the Sustainability and Transformation Fund.

 The introduction of financial control totals for all NHS providers in 2016/17 (regardless of whether they were in deficit or not) meant a dramatic extension of central control.
-These controls govern how an organisation uses its own reserves, and enforce a range of other conditions from the centre (ie NHSE and NHS Improvement) – for example, they dictate how to manage annual leave, short-term sick leave as well as issues of financial management.
+These controls govern how an organisation uses its own reserves, and enforce a range of other conditions from the centre (ie NHSE and NHS Improvement) – for example, they dictate how to manage things like annual leave and short-term sick leave as well as issues of financial management.

-But in addition, in order to facilitate the pooling of resources across providers within the ACS, these providers must also be accountable as a collective for achieving a ‘system control total’ (equal to the sum of the control totals of all organisations within the system).
-The MOU acknowledges that this new approach to financial control will “inevitably be bumpy in terms of its impact on the financial position of individual organisations”.
+But in addition, in order to facilitate the pooling of resources across providers within an ACS, these providers also had to be accountable as a collective for achieving a ‘system control total’ (equal to the sum of the control totals of all organisations within the system).
+The MOU acknowledged that this new approach to financial control will “inevitably be bumpy in terms of its impact on the financial position of individual organisations”.

-As some have suggested for ACOs, new systems like ACSs may mean substantial changes to the role of Clinical Commissioning Groups (CCGs).
-It’s possible that CCGs will remain responsible for
+As some have suggested for ACOs, new systems like ICSs mean considerable changes to the role of Clinical Commissioning Groups (CCGs).
+CCGs remain responsible for

-- ensuring that ACSs are commissioned in order to provide maximum value;
+- ensuring that ICSs are commissioned in order to provide maximum value;

 - setting the required population-level outcomes; and